rcolepeterson/playbyplay/README.md

 # Play-by-Play Video Commentary App

-This project includes a custom Copilot instructions file to ensure AI-assisted coding aligns with my standards and showcases my commitment to modern, professional development practices.
+This project is a proof of concept (POC) built for fun, learning, and experimentation as part of my creative development work.
+It includes a custom Copilot instructions file to ensure AI-assisted coding aligns with my standards and showcases my commitment to modern, professional practices.

+What it does: This web app lets users upload any video and automatically generates dynamic, high-energy play-by-play commentary in the style of a live sports broadcaster.

 **What it does:**
 This web app lets users upload any video and automatically generates dynamic, high-energy play-by-play commentary in the style of a live sports broadcaster—no matter what’s happening in the video.